dinesh-dot-com/Botpress_Chatbot_Integration_with_Nextcloud/README.md

 ![Screenshot (212)](https://user-images.githubusercontent.com/105905278/211248462-8cdc812e-2a92-4c41-b925-de3ba78dc7c7.jpg)

-Past the Url of the Bot which you Created in [STEP:3] to make it a trusted domain>
+Paste the Url of the Bot which you Created in [STEP:3] to make it a trusted domain>

 STEP 7:
 ------